 Furthermore, it remains firmly adhered to the surface after application, preserving the crack repair.
-It adheres to a variety of materials, including metal, wood, and stone, in addition to concrete.
-Aren’t these amazing features?
-You’ll be shocked to learn that these aren’t even the most outstanding feature of this product.
+Finally, it adheres to various materials, including metal, wood, stone, and concrete.
+Aren’t these fantastic features?
+However, you’ll be shocked to learn that these aren’t even the most outstanding feature of this product.
 That honor belongs to the self-leveling feature.
-This means that the caulk will settle itself after application, leaving you with a smooth and consistent surface.
+The caulk will settle itself after application, leaving you with a smooth and consistent surface.

 Furthermore, because this caulk is paintable, you can precisely match the mended component to the surrounding area.
-Because of its liquid consistency, this caulk is not suitable for mending vertical fissures.
+However, this caulk is unsuitable for mending vertical fissures because of its liquid consistency.

 - Strong adherence

 - Vertical cracks are not good